matthiasbeyer/filters/README.md

 For more examples have a look at the tests in `./src/filters.rs`.

+# Vacation notice

+**Notice:** I, the author of filters, will be on vacation from mid-May 2018 until early 2019.
+I hope I can continue develop filters during that time, but I cannot guarantee that.
+I hope I can continue development of filters after that and I certainly plan to do so.

+@TheNeikos as commit rights to this repository and will respond to issues and PRs.

 # License

     filters - A crate to build predicates/filters with the builder pattern